RachitNigam19/Breast-Cancer-Predictionn-ML-Model/README.md

 # Breast-Cancer-Predictionn-ML-Model
 A machine Learning Model that can predict the type of the breast cancer by processing the input data given by the user

-Here's a README file for your GitHub repository:

 Breast Cancer Prediction Model
 This repository contains a machine learning model developed to predict the type of breast cancer based on input data, distinguishing between benign and malignant cases.
 The model leverages user-provided features to deliver fast and accurate predictions, assisting healthcare providers or researchers in preliminary screening and analysis.